Overview#

 >>> str(user.created_at)

 The high-level procedure calls return objects called ‘models’.
-Models represent an API object at a particular point in time.
+Models represent an API resource at a particular point in time.
 These objects are never mutated after they are created.

 >>> print(d.keys() == user.d.keys())